 Work like Nike’s “Air Max Graffiti Stores,” winner of the 2019 Media Lions Grand Prix, tapped into the local graffiti culture in Brazil, using geolocation, and increased local social engagement by 22% and local sales by 32%.
 The Brand Experience and Activation Bronze Lion–winning “Philly Forever” by Anheueser-Busch InBev connected with consumers in original ways specific to the city, yielding a 1.8% market share gain in Philadelphia, amounting to nearly 2 million more Bud Lights sold.

 Global brand activations designed to play out across mediums, borders, time zones, and touchpoints no longer see the same impact.
-But underpinning all this creative work are geographical focus and the utilisation of very specific cultural and social behaviours.
+But underpinning all this creative work are geographical focus and the utilization of very specific cultural and social behaviors.
 “The Parisian Rendez-Vous,” created by Le Drugstore Parisien, increased in-store foot traffic by 50% by geolocating self-service scooters in front of the boutique, bringing people right to its door.

 It will be interesting to see how this consumer trend develops and whether future Lions winners will lean into local culture by bringing distinct local personality to storytelling.
 Whether online or offline, bound by location, interest, or situation, loyalty and value are unlocked when brands engage in local communities and culture.